springload/react-patterns/README.md

 ## How does react-patterns organise the page of patterns... with headings, accordions, tabs, or what?

-<p>Here's a hypothetical... if your pattern library had 5 components then it probably should be organised quite differently to another library with 1000 components, so this software is intentionally unopinionated about the presentation of your components. react-patterns just tries to do one thing well -- rendering the component preview.
-Decide for yourself how to organise them (do try <a href="https://github.com/springload/react-accessible-accordion/">`react-accessible-accordion`</a> though!).</p>
+Here's a hypothetical... if your pattern library had 5 components then it probably should be organised quite differently to another library with 1000 components, so this software is intentionally unopinionated about the presentation of your components. react-patterns just tries to do one thing well -- rendering the component preview.
+Decide for yourself how to organise them (do try <a href="https://github.com/springload/react-accessible-accordion/">`react-accessible-accordion`</a> though!).

-<p>So, long story short, it doesn't organise them, so design it however you want!</p>

 ## Features